dwightchurchill/dwightchurchill.github.io/_posts/2019-06-28-marathon-post.md

 </p>

 Visualizing Decisions

-Next, we see our tree in motion.
+Next, we can see our tree in motion.
 This is a nice and super clear visual of the 'splits' or 'decision' and the result of each.

 <p align="center">
 	<img src="/img/plot_tree.png"/>
 </p>

+To summarize, we could definitely take things further (marathon predictions have been tackled many times).
+We could gather more data than we had here (how one trains is a big one).
+However, it was neat to just see how things preformed (check the github link below) once we split out gender but makes sense given the data's variance.

 ---